 A clarifying addition, or rather a more extended part to the previous document related to risk management in the field of medicine and medical devices, is such a document as ISO 22442–2: 2020.

 This document specifies requirements for controls on the sourcing, collection, and handling (which includes storage and transport) of animals and tissues for the manufacture of medical devices utilizing materials of animal origin other than in vitro diagnostic medical devices.
 It applies where required by the risk management process as described in ISO 22442‑1.

 Despite the fact that even the number and quality of amendments that are in the two main documents are similar, we recommend that you still study their regulatory areas in more detail in order to avoid mistakes when selecting a document for the development of your business.

 Biological evaluation of medical devices — Part 1: Evaluation and testing within a risk management process (ISO 10993–1:2018, including corrected version 2018–11)

 Test methods are one of the main stages of high-quality risk management and building a security system in the implementation of medical activities, which is why the presence of such international standards is very important.
 One of them is ISO 10993–1: 2020.

 Other parts of ISO 10993 cover specific aspects of biological assessments and related tests.
 Device-specific or product standards address mechanical testing.

-This document excludes hazards related to bacteria, moulds, yeasts, viruses, transmissible spongiform encephalopathy (TSE) agents and other pathogens.
+This document excludes hazards related to bacteria, molds, yeasts, viruses, transmissible spongiform encephalopathy (TSE) agents, and other pathogens.

-Since the field of medicine is a significantly complex concept and an industry covers a large number of subcategories of interacting technologies, we recommend that you have a certain number of basic international standards for the development and construction of a strong scientific technological base that minimizes the main possible risks.
+Since the field of medicine is a significantly complex concept and industry covers a large number of subcategories of interacting technologies, we recommend that you have a certain number of basic international standards for the development and construction of a strong scientific-technological base that minimizes the main possible risks.

 Availability of international standards as a key aspect of the company’s development